claudioandre-br/packages/anatine/readme.md

 > Pristine Twitter app

 Anatine is an open-source Desktop Twitter Multiplatform App.
 It is based the awesome [Mobile Twitter](https://mobile.twitter.com) site, but modifies a lot of things and makes it more usable on the desktop.
+It offers some nice features which includes a Dark mode theme, keyboard shortcuts support and extended features.

 ## Snap
 > Built and deployed using Launchpad